DFHack/dfhack/docs/guides/quickfort-library-guide.rst

 farming, a complete set of workshops, self-managing quantum stockpiles, a grand dining hall, hospital, jail, fresh water well system, guildhalls, noble suites, and bedrooms for hundreds of dwarves.
-It also comes with manager work orders to automate basic fort needs, such as food and booze production.
+It also comes with manager work orders to automate basic fort needs, such as food, booze, and item production.
 It can function by itself or as the core of a larger, more ambitious fortress.
 Read the high-level walkthrough by running ``quickfort run library/dreamfort.csv`` and list the walkthroughs for the individual levels by running ``quickfort list -l dreamfort -m notes`` or ``quickfort gui -l dreamfort notes``.

 Dreamfort blueprints are also available for easy viewing and copying `online
 <https://drive.google.com/drive/folders/1iS90EEVqUkxTeZiiukVj1pLloZqabKuP>`__.